grafana/plugin-tools/packages/create-plugin/templates/_partials/frontend-getting-started.md

    # Runs the tests and watches for changes, requires git init first
    yarn test

-   # Exists after running all the tests
+   # Exits after running all the tests
    yarn test:ci
    ```